-The most formal shoe out there and the most restrictive one as well.
-Black shoes are highly appropriate for grey of all types and–of course–black.
-When paired with blue, avoid navy and set your sight on lighter shades.
-Never—and we mean never—wear black shoes with a brown suit.
+The most formal shoe color out there and the most restrictive one as well.
+Black shoes are highly appropriate for grey of all shades and, of course, black.
+When paired with blue, avoid navy and set your sights on lighter shades.
+Never, and we mean never, wear black shoes with a brown suit.